DSXiangLi/DecryptPrompt/README.md

 - Focused Transformer: Contrastive Training for Context Scaling
 - Lost in the Middle: How Language Models Use Long Contexts :star:
 - EFFICIENT STREAMING LANGUAGE MODELS WITH ATTENTION SINKS
+- Ring Attention with Blockwise Transformers for Near-Infinite Context

 ### NL2SQL
 - 大模型方案